notquitehere/notquitehere.github.io/_posts/2025-07-19-fractals-in-rust.md

 ---
 title:      "Fractals in Rust"
 date:           2025-07-19
 published:      true
 cover:          /assets/2025-07-19-julia.png
 tags:           rust fractals
 excerpt:        Unravelling the math behind Julia sets and colour gradients through the medium of rust.
+discussion_id:  2025-07-19-fractals-in-rust
 ---

 Rust and Python have a common problem: they both make it really easy to do very complex things in a single step.
 As a